 Knowing about tourist traps is an important part of every journey.
-Although some of these tips mentioned below might not be considered as bad by some, we are trying to help you with the things that might make you feel disappointed, cheated or simply bored.
+Although some of these tips mentioned below might not be considered as bad by some, we are trying to help you with the things that might make you feel disappointed, cheated, or simply bored.

 Before going in further, let’s emphasize that Chinese people are honest and helpful and the crime rate is generally lower than the Western countries.
 Most of it is because of the heavy penalties set by the government and you will have a safe trip to China.
-Most travelers to China would have no problem at all, especially the cautious ones, but as it is better to be “Safe Than Sorry” we will check the traps you may encounter.
+Most travelers to China would have no problem at all, especially the cautious ones, but as it is better to be “Safe Than Sorry” we will check the tourist scams you may encounter.

 Tourist Traps about Souvenirs, Retail, & Restaurant

 When entering a shop as a tourist, some shopkeepers try to overprice the item that you are interested in.
 It’s always better to set foot inside a shop with your guide so that you can have someone to help you with the prices.
 Keep in mind that this situation is mostly related to shops without price tags and you can always consult the price with your guide.

 If you have set your mind on a specific product, you can ask about it from our tour guides and they will help you with the best place to buy the things you want.
 Bear in mind that there are some thoughts in shopkeepers’ minds as local price and tourist or foreigner price and if it seems right, always try to haggle over the price a little bit.
 When visiting remote locations like mountains, the food and beverages may be a bit more expensive than what you have experienced in the town or the city but that seems reasonable.

 When walking down the streets, you may find some people from restaurants or shops trying to get you to eat at their restaurant or buy what they sell.
 These places may be fine but that’s just a probability and the reasonable action is to avoid such places and visit a place with actual customers going in and out.